jomolesk/reference-architectures/guidance-compute-n-tier-sql/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-1. Click on the **Deploy to Azure** or **Deploy to Azure Gov** button to begin the second stage of the deployment.
+1. Click on the **Deploy to Azure Gov** button to begin the second stage of the deployment.
 The link will open the Azure portal.
 2. The **resource group** name is defined in the parameter file for this architecture, so select **Create new** and enter `ra-ntier-sql-workload-rg` in the text box.
 3. Select a region such as `USGov Virginia` from the **Location** drop down box.
 4. Do not edit the **Template Root Uri** or the **Parameter Root Uri** text boxes.
 This template can be cloned or downloaded if customization of parameters is required.